Sunstone in 3.0b1 doesn't start

-#12 Updated by Lars Kellogg-Stedman about 9 years ago
+#12 Updated by Lars Kellogg-Stedman over 9 years ago

 We've hitting this bug on CentOS 6.
 I see this bug has been marked "duplicate", but there doesn't appear to be a link to the bug of which this is a duplicate.
 Can anyone provide details on what causes this error?
 Is it a particular gem that needs to be more recent than what's available in the distribution repositories?
 Thanks!

-#17 Updated by Javi Fontan about 9 years ago
+#17 Updated by Javi Fontan over 9 years ago

 Unfortunately there are some gems not packaged and the versions that come prepackaged are too old to be compatible.
 OpenNebula is being packaged for Debian and other distributions.
 Part of the packaging is also the dependencies so there will be packages for all OpenNebula dependencies, gems included.